anujmittal94/p1xt-guides/README.md

 | **Capstone**                                                                                                                                                          | **Status** | **Evidence** |
 | Create a website highlighting what you learned and built during this tier.
 Use this as an opportunity to create a portfolio of your projects, notes, blog posts, etc. |            |              |

-### Tier 0 - Web Development - Fullstack Bootcamp - App Academy Open
+### Tier 0 - Web Development - Fullstack Bootcamp - App Academy Open (Alternative Chosen Below)

 Complete the [App Academy Open](https://open.appacademy.io/) free online Fullstack Bootcamp.
 See [FAQ](./faq.md) for alternatives.